manhtdd/DefectGuard-the-Package/TROUBLESHOOT.md

 ## 2. No Nivida-driver on a CPU-only machine

 `docker-compose.yml` contains scripts for running with GPU(s).
 If you do not have GPU(s), please command out code from line 12 them re-run `docker compose up -d` command.
+And `pip install` only the `cpu-only-requiremnts.txt`.

 ```
 deploy: